 Deletion in Binary Search Tree (BST)

-Key takeaway: This is an excellent problem to learn pointer manipulation in binary trees and problem-solving using both iterative and recursive approaches.
+Key takeaway: An excellent problem to learn pointer manipulation in binary trees and problem-solving using both iterative and recursive approaches.

-Problem Statement: Given a binary search tree and a key value.
-Write a program to delete the given key from the BST and return the updated root node.
+Problem Statement: Given a binary search tree and a key k.
+Write a program to delete the given key k from the BST and return the updated root node.

 Examples